MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-onprem.md

 ## Types of gateways

-There are two different types of gateways, each for a different scenario:
+There are three different types of gateways, each for a different scenario:

 * **On-premises data gateway** allows multiple users to connect to multiple on-premises data sources.
 You can use an on-premises data gateway with all supported services, with a single gateway installation.
 This gateway is well-suited to complex scenarios with multiple people accessing multiple data sources.